dipbanik/MicrosoftBotFrameworkV4/README.md

 Here is the URL to the samples projects provided by Microsoft.
 They are pretty good for understanding how to code using the bot framework. https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore

+Enjoy you set of questions on Microsoft Bot Framework v4 here -

 Q: Which card to use to render a video?